brett8883/Compare_FC_parameters_infos/README.md

   Simply type the name of the Aircraft and the default firmware version youd like to compare to the custom FC.

   Add the ability to extract flyc_param_infos file from already compiled custom_FC.bin and automatically compare flyc_param_infos file to stock.

+**Acknowlegment**
+The extractCOMPAREtostock.bat uses tools from https://github.com/o-gs/dji-firmware-tools by mefistotelis